ekvu/final_project/README.md

 ## Overview

 This project is an analysis and prediction of popularity of Spotify tracks from the Kaggle datset in order to provide music production companies with a good idea of the attributes of popular songs.
-As a result of iterating through linear regression and random forest regression models, the most impactful feature through random forest regression was acousticness and can recommend to not release primarily acoustic songs.
+As a result of iterating through linear regression and random forest regression models, the most impactful feature through random forest regression was instrumentalness, duration, and acousticness, and can recommend to have produce songs with a mix of vocals and instruments.

 ## Business Problem

-The business problem for our music production stakeholders is what attributes make a popular song.
-Music production companies need to know generally what people like to listen to, and with this project we can find those optimal features.
+The business problem for our music production companies and producers, our stakeholders, is making popular songs and figuring out what attributes make a popular song.
+Music production companies and producers need to know generally what people like to listen to, and with this project we can find those optimal features.
 We will be using linear regression and random forest regression to predict popularity of songs based on the feature data.
-With this information, production companies will be able to produce new popular songs.
+With this information, production companies will be able to produce new popular songs to build artists' profile, and fame.

 ## Data

 The [Spotfy dataset from Kaggle](https://www.kaggle.com/yamaerenay/spotify-dataset-19212020-160k-tracks) has almost 600,000 songs from the years 1922-2021, and has 20 columns.
 The target variable is Popularity and the other features wil be used to predict the target variable.
-The variables are listed below as they were in the dataset descriptionset on Kaggle and the main predictor variables for this will be the numerical features such as acousticness, danceability, energy, etc. To follow along with this repository, please fork this repository, and download the dataset from Kaggle into the /data folder.
+The variables are listed below as they were in the dataset description set on Kaggle and the main predictor variables for this will be the numerical features such as acousticness, danceability, energy, etc. These variables are relevant because the combinations are unique to each song and makes up a population score.
+A limitation for predicting popularity with this datset is predicting popularity for different age groups and user tastes as the dataset has a wide range of songs and people like different sounds and enjoy different sounds in different time periods.

+To follow along with this repository, please fork this repository, and download the dataset from Kaggle into the /data folder.

 #### Primary: